ZackFra/Salesforce-Unit-Of-Work/README.md

   * If allOrNone is set to true, throws a fake DML exception.
   * If allOrNone is set to false, returns appropriate failed save results.
 * Otherwise has all the same methods as the UnitOfWork class

+## StubbedUnitOfWorkDML
+Used to stub DML interactions.
+Produces approprate save results for the commitWork method based on whether the DML operation is meant to be a success or failure, and also on upsert, sets created based on whether the upserted record has an id or not.